0cjs/sedoc/8bit/conn/video.md

 This is the breakout header assignment for a cable from a computer (or other video source).
 All headers on the cable are female.

-`wclr` is the wire insulation colour.
+`wclr` is the wire insulation color.
 The pin numbers on the computer connector are given for PC-8801 (`88`) and JP-21 (`21`).
 Pin `=` refers to a short on the connectors; pin `g` refers to ground shorted amongst some combination of the following computer pins (not all may be connected):